 Arsenic was also found in the exhumed body of Jennings Barfield.

 At trial, she did not deny her guilt.
-Instead, she pleaded the defense of diminished capacity combined with her bipolar condition.
-Her primary avenue of defense lay in her dependence on drugs.
+Instead, she pleaded the defence of diminished capacity combined with her bipolar condition.
+Her primary avenue of defence lay in her dependence on drugs.
 This, her attorney insisted on her behalf, had deprived her of any sense of reason or principle.

 She was found guilty.
 Despite many appeals and support from eminent evangelists, she was executed by lethal injection on November 2, 1984.

 Colleen Swan (author) from County Durham on June 10, 2017: